-JOSEPH MAGUIRE 1940 - 2020 - Obituary
+Joseph Maguire 1940 - 2020 - Obituary

-MORRISDALE - Joseph M. Maguire, Sr., 80, of Morrisdale, went to be with the Lord on Wednesday, July 22, 2020 at Penn Highlands DuBois.
+Joseph M. Maguire, age 80, of Morrisdale, went to be with the Lord on Wednesday, July 22, 2020 at Penn Highlands DuBois.

-Born Feb.
-23, 1940, in Philipsburg, he was the son of the late Harold and Mary (Hurley) Maguire.
+Born February 23, 1940, in Philipsburg, PA, he was the son of the late Harold and Mary (Hurley) Maguire.

-Surviving are his sons, Joseph M. Maguire, Jr. and wife Susan of Morrisdale, Michael Maguire and wife Loretta of Morrisdale, Christopher Maguire and wife Kirsten of Morrisdale; his grandchildren, Joseph M. Maguire, III and significant other Beth, Kyle and wife Jamie, Hillary and significant other Stephen, Amanda Hopkins and husband Shawn and their children, Riley, Emma, Hope and Ellie, Mary Beth Maguire and significant other Jacob, Taylor Maguire and significant other Kyle, Dakotah Maguire and significant other Alyssa, Andrew Maguire and significant other Logan, Quentin Maguire and significant other Morgan, Nicholas Maguire; soon to be great-granddaughter, Caroline; his brother, James Maguire of McElhattan; sister-in-law, Shirley Maguire of McElhattan; brothers-in-law, William Baughman of Morrisdale, Donald Scott of Jersey Shore; and numerous nieces and nephews.
+Surviving are his sons, Joseph M. Maguire, Jr. and wife Susan, Morrisdale; Michael Maguire and wife Loretta, Morrisdale; Christopher Maguire and wife Kirsten, Morrisdale; his grandchildren, Joseph M Maguire, III and significant other, Beth; Kyle and wife Jamie; Hillary and significant other Stephen; Amanda Hopkins and husband Shawn and their children, Riley, Emma, Hope and Ellie; Mary Beth Maguire and significant other Jacob; Taylor Maguire and significant other Kyle; Dakotah Maguire and significant other Alyssa; Andrew Maguire and significant other, Logan; Quentin Maguire and significant other Morgan; Nicholas Maguire; soon to be great-granddaughter, Caroline; his siblings, James Maguire, McElhattan; sister-in-law, Shirley Maguire McElhattan; brothers-in-law, William Baughman, Morrisdale; Donald Scott, Jersey Shore and numerous nieces and nephews.

 Along with his parents and wife, he was preceded in death by sisters, Kay Scott and Barbara Baughman.